TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 ### Archives

-Within the archives folder, you'll find a set of one-character folders.
+Within the `archive` folder, you'll find a set of one-character folders.
 Each of these folders contains a list of language folders that share the same first character as the parent folder.

 Within each language folder, you'll find the following: